RMC-AIvsAI/CyMARL-CommFormer/README.md

 ## Overview
-This codebase adapts 2 libraries: CyMARL and DIAL to train Multiple Agents in Autonomous Cyber Operations (CybORG).
+This codebase adapts 2 libraries: CyMARL and CommFormer to train Multiple Agents in Autonomous Cyber Operations (CybORG).
 Collectively will be called CyMARL.
 More information can be found in the respective library folders: [CyMARL](pymarl2/) and [DIAL](pycomm/).

+This work builds upon the work completed in DIAL.

 ## Installation instructions
 Codebase has been tested using Windows 10 and Windows 11.
 To install, begin with a new Anaconda environment following these steps: